airbornelamb/atom-markdown-academic/README.md

 #[*.{md,txt}]
 ```

 Should be good to go.
+You will also be able to lint files from the command line with `vale FILENAME`